bitstrings/nbm-maven/README.md

     {CODEHAUS_VERSION}-{BITSTRINGS_REV_VERSION}

-The code base is always the codehaus nbm mojo of the same version.
+The code base is always the codehaus nbm maven plugin of the same version.

-## Releases

-Will be available through Maven Central.

-NOTICE the groupId is `org.bitstrings.maven.plugins`.
+(I am aware of the project structure weirdness)

 # nbm-maven-plugin